Ortham/testing-plugins/README.md

 * `Blank - Different Plugin Dependent.esp`: Empty description field.
 Contains 1 record, overridden from `Blank - Different.esp`.

 All records are minimal BPTD (Body Part Data) records, so that the Skyrim plugins are also compatible with the Fallout 3 and Fallout: New Vegas record formats.

+The `Skyrim/Data` folder also contains a `Blank.bsa` and its accompanying `Blank.bsl`.
+These were created by the `Archive.exe` that is supplied with Skyrim's Creation Kit.
+The BSA contains only one file, which is the LICENSE file in this repository.